najjaved/vpc-deploy-terraform/README.md

 - Create one or more private subnets for internal resources and configure a NAT Gateway for outbound Internet access
 - Create a route table to send internet-bound traffic from the private subnet to the NAT Gateway
 - Deploy subnets in multiple availability zones to improve redundancy and fault tolerance
-- Configure internet gateway and Nat-gateway for the added subnets
-- Add an EC2 instance to serve as a bastion host for securely accessing instances in private subnets
+- Add an EC2 instance to serve as a bastion host for securely accessing instances in private subnets, i.e., deploy the bastion host in the public subnet with SSH access restricted to your trusted IP.
+From there, you can SSH into private instances using the bastion as an intermediary.
 - Optional: Define output variables to display key information (e.g., VPC ID, subnet IDs) after deployment

 ## Store Terraform State in Remote S3 with DynamoDB